Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “Alternatively, suppose you have a fantastic concept for a new product,” said Brad Anderson, founder and CTO of Fruition.
 “Before launching it on a large scale, you may test it with a few clients and use KPIs to validate your business model.
 You may track the number of interested customers, the cost to support the new product, the net promoter score, the implementation time, the number of defects, etc.”

-“I have discovered that it is essential to measure a few metrics for each of the four categories: employees, customers, processes and revenue,” said Sean Stevens, founder and CEO at Immerse Education.
+“I have discovered that it is essential to measure a few metrics for each of the four categories: employees, customers, processes and revenue,” said Sean Stevens, founder and CEO of Immerse Education.
 “These are disciplines associated with human resources, customer satisfaction, business processes and business strategy.
 First, ensure that you select the appropriate KPIs for your business; then determine who will be held accountable for them.”

-It holds employees accountable.
+Hold employees accountable.

 FAQs about KPI tools and dashboards